Education of Looked After and Previously Looked After Children

 - Criminal exploitation of children and vulnerable adults: county lines.

-There is a whole range of risk taking behaviours that Children in Care and Previously Looked After Children could be involved in ranging from gang based activities to drug and alcohol abuse and/or radicalisation.
+There is a whole range of risk taking behaviours that Children with a Social Worker, Children in Care and Previously Looked After Children could be involved in ranging from gang based activities to drug and alcohol abuse and/or radicalisation.

 A child going missing from education is a potential indicator of abuse or neglect and such children are at risk of being victims of harm, exploitation or radicalisation.